MicrosoftDocs/azure-docs/articles/virtual-machines/linux/disks-upload-vhd-to-managed-disk-cli.md

 # Upload a vhd to Azure - Azure CLI

 This article explains how to upload a vhd file from your local machine directly to an Azure managed disk.
+You can leverage this process to upload directly to our larger managed disks  Currently, this process is supported for standard HDD, standard SSD, and premium SSD managed disks.
+It is not supported for ultra SSDs yet.

 ## Pre-requisites